Chick Fil A Mac and Cheese

 Chick Fil A Mac and Cheese is deliciously creamy and easy to recreate at home.
 Enjoy it for dinner or a tasty addition to any comfort food meal.

-A dreamy combination of Parmesan, Romano, two types of cheddar, and a few slices of American are in the sauce that coats every bite of tender macaroni.
+A dreamy combination of Parmesan, Romano, two types of cheddar, and a few slices of American are in the homemade Chick Fil A cheese sauce that coats every bite of tender macaroni.

 - Spices – Paprika and turmeric add subtle flavor, but they are mainly for color.
 Feel free to leave them out if you prefer.

 Chick Fil A Mac and Cheese Recipe Tips

 - Shred your own cheese for the best results.
 Pre-shredded bags are convenient, but they contain anti-caking agents that give the shreds a waxy texture.

 They also prevent them from melting down very well.

 - Adjust the cooking temp.
 If the Chick Fil A cheese sauce seems to be taking a while to come together, you can turn the temp up to medium-low until everything is fully melted.

 Be sure to stir often, and watch it closely, so it doesn’t burn.

 - Tip for easy broiling: Place the individual dishes on a baking sheet so it’s easier to get them in and out of the oven.